tsmith4014/Adaptable-Web-App-EC2-Deployment-Guide/README.md

 ### Attribution

-Special thanks to Edwin Quito https://github.com/epquito & Chandradeo Arya https://github.com/chandradeoarya for providing the logic and steps for this README guide.
+Special thanks to Chandradeo Arya https://github.com/chandradeoarya for creating an awesome calculator Web-app and providing DevOps deployment guidance, as well as Edwin Quito https://github.com/epquito for providing a step-by-step guide that helped organize this README.